banner-image

 5 to 6 hours spectacular drive through the foothills of the Nepal Himalaya.
 This road twists and turns, crosses several passes and travels along high ridges, giving tremendous views of the valley and glimpses of snow-clad giants.

 Trek 5/6 hours follows a long and winding route that contours through the hills.
 Currently, driving to Singati actually takes longer than the trekking route.
-Trekking passes through villages, farms and hamlets, with terraced fields and colourful gardens.
+Trekking passes through villages, farms and hamlets, with terraced fields and colorful gardens.

 Trek on well-marked path and is a sheer delight to walk on, with glimpses of Gauri Shankar and other Rolwaling peaks to the north.